apache/paimon/docs/content/append-table/bucketed-append.md

 under the License.
 -->

-# Append Queue
+# Bucketed Append

 ## Definition

-In this mode, you can regard append table as a queue separated by bucket.
+An ordinary Append table has no strict ordering guarantees for its streaming writes and reads, but there are some cases where you need to define a key similar to Kafka's.

+You can define the `bucket` and `bucket-key` to get a bucketed append table.
 Every record in the same bucket is ordered strictly, streaming read will transfer the record to down-stream exactly in the order of writing.
 To use this mode, you do not need to config special configurations, all the data will go into one bucket as a queue.
-You can also define the `bucket` and `bucket-key` to enable larger parallelism and disperse data.

 {{< img src="/img/for-queue.png">}}

-Example to create append queue table:
+Example to create bucketed append table:

-{{< tabs "create-append-queue" >}}
+{{< tabs "create-bucketed-append" >}}
 {{< tab "Flink" >}}

 ```sql